Artemis6425/at-risk-vods/README.md

 How to check your Highlight hour usage: https://dashboard.twitch.tv/u/YOUR_USERNAME_HERE/content/video-producer

-**The FIRST spreadsheet to check the data:** https://docs.google.com/spreadsheets/d/1og5_jv0nNyuG93rroNHvqy3STfk8uWsXLZJHsG-TpjY/
+**The FIRST spreadsheet to check the data:** https://docs.google.com/spreadsheets/d/1EAVbCiEe38htvvtsPIoRwCzK7UZkzHag6FUmvQHGZiE

-**The SECOND spreadsheet to check the data:** https://docs.google.com/spreadsheets/d/1iHdrv42kfHeMPNlINPZnfK05hh7zSzywkY6nV2tbTjA/
+**The SECOND spreadsheet to check the data:** https://docs.google.com/spreadsheets/d/1iRaGwf41INXf1ZSfXcdzng81gBtx8h55o9Qb8XWijEE

-All of this data was gathered between **2/19/25 and 2/28/25**.
+All of the speedrun.com data was gathered between **2/19/25 and 2/26/25**.
+The Twitch data was gathered on **3/1/25** (read the "sheet update" below).

+**IMPORTANT NOTE:** Despite this effort, this does **NOT** account for any privated/unpublished highlights that someone may have, since Twitch's API does not let you access those (for obvious reasons).
+Therefore, even runs that are "safe" may still be at risk.
+Please back up all important runs regardless!

+**Sheet update:** If you viewed the sheets before 3/1/25 10pm ET, more runs than intended were marked "at risk", due to a miscalculation on the data I gathered from Twitch.
+This has been updated on the two spreadsheets and the CSV files uploaded here.
+I also updated the status notes to be slightly clearer.

 ### WHY IS THERE **TWO** SPREADSHEETS?